datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
-In addition to running a module as a script, we can also run an entire project.
+In addition to running modules and scripts, we can also run an entire project.

 This requires that the project contain a top-level script called `__main__.py`. {{1}}